 - A collaboration with otolaryngologists on a study of perioperative complications in pediatric patients with sleep apnea

-In addition to direct clinical care, our faculty is committed to education.
-All residents in Anesthesiology rotate through the Division of Pediatric Anesthesiology for a minimum of three months throughout their training continuum.
-Instruction is provided through:
+In addition to direct clinical care, Division faculty commit to providing superior pediatric anesthesiology education.
+All Anesthesiology residents rotate through the Division of Pediatric Anesthesiology for a minimum of three months throughout their training continuum.
+Instruction comes in a variety of forms:

 - Simulation-based pediatric scenarios